 - In cases where you refinance from an adjustable or hybrid rate into a fixed rate, you won’t have to worry about having a higher rate or payment in the future.

-- If you have enough equity in your home, you might be able to get cash back when you refinance.
-You can use the cash to pay down other debt, make repairs or improvements to your home, or for other needs or wants.
+- If you have enough equity in your home, you might be able to get cashback when you refinance.
+You can use the cash to pay off credit cards or other debt, make repairs or improvements to your home, or for other needs or wants.

-- You might be able to refinance with no out-of-pocket costs by adding your costs to your loan amount or letting your lender pay your costs and give you a slightly higher rate.
+- You might be able to refinance with no out-of-pocket costs by adding your costs to your loan or letting your lender pay your costs in exchange for a slightly higher interest rate.

-- If you refinance to a shorter term, your rate might be lower, but your payment could be higher.
+- If you refinance to a shorter-term, your rate might be lower, but your monthly payments could be higher.

 - You’ll have to pay closing costs, which could be thousands of dollars out of pocket.

 - If you plan to sell your home within the next few years, you might not recover your closing costs.

 - You’ll have to spend time researching lenders, choosing a loan, gathering your financials, and signing your closing documents.

 Refinancing your mortgage offers a host of potential benefits.
 It gives you the opportunity to trade in your loan for a new one so you can renegotiate some of its terms.

 One of the most popular reasons to refinance a home loan is interest rates.
 The interest rate market changes regularly, and lenders like banks and credit unions set mortgage rates based on major, benchmark interest rates.
 When those benchmark rates fall, mortgage rates tend to fall.
 If those benchmark rates rise, mortgage rates tend to rise.

 If you got your first mortgage when rates were high, or you had a bad credit score, refinancing may let you lower the interest rate on your home loan.
 This can save you money in the long run by reducing the lifetime interest costs of the loan.
 It also reduces your monthly payment.